starfriend10/EST/README.md

 # Overview of this website

 This website (repository) is specifically designed to showcase research outcomes resulted from Zhu et al. (2021).
 Brief introduction of the study is described below.
-When the study was initialized, interactive plots (based on Python library, Bokeh) have been considered as a tool to better communicate the results.
+When the study was initialized, interactive plots (based on Python library, [Bokeh](https://bokeh.org/)) have been considered as a tool to better communicate the results.
 In this website, many of the figures were prepared using Bokeh to grant a certain of interactive functions, such as move, zoom, and hover over.
-Visit Bokeh website for more information: https://bokeh.org/

 # Introduction of the study